LJXDM/ljxdm-strip-comments/readme.txt

 Strips all HTML comments from code output by Wordpress

+== WARNING ==
+This plugin uses the ob_start() PHP function which could potentially prevent some kinds of caching from working correctly, notably Varnish.

 == Installation ==
 Download, install and activate as normal.
 There are no options or settings.